 - ** At least an extra half hour time is suggested if your professional videographer requires time during the formal photo shoot.

 Restriction: No Other Cameras / Photographers at the Location Photo Shoot:

-- We are very strict about not allowing other cameras during the location photo shoot, including bridal party, family and friends.
+- We are very strict about not allowing other cameras (including phones) during the location photo shoot, including bridal party, family and friends.

 - It is important that we know the time you are being announced into Reception (this is often different to the time guests arrive).